Christian Walker Preview, Player Props: Diamondbacks vs. White Sox

-Christian Walker, with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks versus the Chicago White Sox, with Jose Urena on the mound, September 26 at 7:40 PM ET.
+Christian Walker -- with a slugging percentage of .649 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks against the Chicago White Sox, with Touki Toussaint on the mound, on September 27 at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Yankees.
+In his most recent appearance, he smacked two homers in his previous game (going 3-for-5) against the White Sox.

 Sportsbook Promo Codes